OpenAgentsInc/openagents/docs/for_agents/chat_autofocus.md

 - Implement smooth scrolling to ensure the textarea is visible when focused.
 - Add keyboard shortcuts for navigating between chats while maintaining focus on the textarea.

-By implementing this feature, we've enhanced the user experience in the OpenAgents application, making chat interactions more fluid and intuitive.
+By implementing this feature, we've enhanced the user experience in the OpenAgents application, making chat interactions more fluid and intuitive, both on initial load and when switching between chats.